claudio966/algorithm_snippets/README.md

 - Graph algorithm
 - Tree algorithm

-The main idea about this repository is centralize my current done work class of my college.
+The main idea about this repository is centralize my current done work class of my class.